 UCF’s Our Campus Market does sell care packages (for finals and other times of the semester as well, ie: Halloween, homesick, Dean’s List congratulations,).
 Some of what I send mimics what comes in their baskets, but I like the personal touch and knowing that my daughter and her roommates are devouring my homemade brownies (even if Duncan Hines gave me a hand – no judging).

 There are many college care package companies that you can order from as well or, for you creative types, check out Pinterest.
 Pinterest is overwhelmingly amazing.
 Etsy has some beautiful care packages from miss you boxes with essential oils and a succulent, to a homesick gift box to one with fresh baked oatmeal raisin cookies and banana bread to remind them of home.

 When their birthdays roll around, it can be just one more reminder that you won’t be celebrating together so putting together a care package takes the sting out.
-Once I filled a box with party hats, blowers, balloons, popcorn, candy and her birthday gift.
+Once Amazon helped me fill a box with party hats, blowers, balloons, popcorn, candy and her birthday gift.
 The pictures my daughter sent of she and her roommates sitting around with all that silly stuff and big smiles made me happy.
 If I couldn’t celebrate with her at least I knew she was having fun.
 There is an Amazon store located on campus near Towers so it’s also an option to send Amazon packages to this location.
 You can also return items to Amazon here.
 One of the places we like for unique cupcakes is a company called Wicked Good Cupcakes.
 They sell birthday boxes as well as thinking of you boxes.
 Their cupcakes come in a jar and are very unique.

 Some of the local places like Insomnia Cookies that have a few sweet and delicious ideas.
 Sweets by Holly will deliver the most amazing cupcakes (12 cupcakes for $20, plus a delivery fee).
 Who wouldn’t appreciate some a cookie cake or cupcakes on his/her birthday?
 Perhaps they just joined a sorority and you want to commemorate that occasion.
 Dormify has some great sorority must-haves.